Honda Click: 2006–2014

 The first Click/Vario 110 was released in 2006, introduced to counter the popular Yamaha Mio.
 It is powered by a 108 single cylinder water cooled engine with a carburetor.
 In Vietnam, this model has a different end with a big single headlight.

-In July 2008, a new version was released in Thailand with an updated appearance and the implementation of the Programmable Fuel Injection (PGM-Fi) technology and marketed as Click-i.
+In July 2008, a new version was released in Thailand with an updated appearance and the implementation of the Programmed fuel injection (PGM-Fi) technology and marketed as Click-i.

 In September 2009, this model was launched in Indonesia as the Vario Techno, positioned as an upmarket version of the standard Vario 110, with the old carbureted engine.
 In 2012, the Click-i/Techno model were discontinued and were replaced by the Click 125i.
 The standard model continued to be available in Indonesia until 2014.

 2014–2019

 In March 2014, the second generation of Vario 110 was launched as the Vario Fi.
 Unlike the older models, this generation has no Click version and is exclusively available for the Indonesian market.
 It received an all new 108 cc PGM-Fi fuel injected single cylinder air cooled engine, the only model with such configuration, shared with the smaller Honda BeAT.

 In September 2015, an updated version with eSP (enhanced Smart Power) technology was launched.
 The scooter was available until 2019, when the smaller BeAT took over the 110 cc class market.